-Auburn Montgomery/Montgomery, Ala.
+Auburn University at Montgomery/Montgomery, Ala.
 (Aug.
-13, 2018) – Auburn University at Montgomery Director of Athletics Jessie Rosa named Sean Page the new women's basketball head coach of the Warhawks on Monday.
+13, 2018) – Auburn University at Montgomery Director of Athletics Jessie Rosa named Sean Page the new women’s basketball head coach of the Warhawks on Monday.
 Page, who has spent the past 10 seasons as head coach at Newberry College in Newberry, S.C., becomes the fifth head coach in AUM program history.

-“I'd like to thank Chancellor Carl Stockton, Director of Athletics Jessie Rosa, and the search committee for selecting me to be the next head coach at Auburn Montgomery," said Page.
-"It is a great honor and I'm very excited about the vision that the Chancellor and the Director of Athletics have not only for the women's basketball team, but for the entire department of athletics."
+“I’d like to thank Chancellor Carl Stockton, Director of Athletics Jessie Rosa, and the search committee for selecting me to be the next head coach at Auburn University at Montgomery,” said Page.
+“It is a great honor and I’m very excited about the vision that the Chancellor and the Director of Athletics have not only for the women’s basketball team, but for the entire department of athletics.”

 For his career Page has amassed a record of 217-137, going 179-110 overall in 10 seasons at Newberry, a NCAA Division II institution and member of the South Atlantic Conference.
 He departs his time with Wolves as the all-time leader in wins.
 Prior to his arrival at Newberry Page spent two seasons as head coach of Brescia University, where he went 38-27.

 “Sean’s success and resume’ as a basketball coach speaks for itself,” said Rosa “We are excited to be able to combine his experience, connections and knowledge with the potential that our student-athletes show.
 Our women’s basketball program had a winning history as member of the NAIA.
 With Sean at the helm, we look forward to experiencing that same level of excellence within the NCAA, on and off the court.”